analogdevicesinc/ai8x-training/README.md

   file can also be read by the quantization tool).
 * A scale factor on the output of the convolution that allows for better use of the entire range of weight bits.
-* Support for many more pooling sizes, and strides, and larger limits for average pooling (in progress).
+* Support for many more pooling sizes and pooling strides, and larger limits for average pooling.
-* 1D convolutions (in progress).
+* 1D convolutions.
-* 1x1 kernels (in progress).
+* 1x1 kernels for 2D convolutions.
-* Data 'flattening' and fully connected layers (in progress).
+* Data 'flattening', allowing the use of 1x1 kernels to emulate fully connected layers.
-* Support for more weight memory, and more input and output channels (in progress).
+* Support for more weight memory, and more input and output channels.
-* Support for non-square data and non-square pooling kernels (in progress).
+* Support for non-square data and non-square pooling kernels.
-* Support for 32-bit Q25.7 data output for last layer when not using ReLU (in progress).
+* Support for 32-bit Q25.7 data output for last layer when not using ReLU.

 ---